-The property is located in Section 2, Township 1N, Range 71W, Boulder County.
-It is located within the Boulder Mountain Fire Protection District.
-The lot is 35 acres in size and has a modest ~5-10 percent slope with an east aspect.
-The site is at ~6,975 feet in elevation and located midslope which is relatively dry.
-Lee Hill Drive will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 12, Township 1S, Range 72W, in Boulder County.
+It is located within the High Country Fire Protection District.
+The lot is 2.7 acres in size and has a modest ~2-10 percent slope with a south aspect.
+The site is at ~7,500 feet in elevation and located on a midslope which is relatively dry.
+Magnolia Drive to the south of the residence will create a small natural barrier that may help slow the spread of a surface fire on the site.